-Interaction Rate for a Post
+Interaction Rate for a single post

 For a post, the interaction rate is relatively simple: it's the number of interactions (e.g. reactions, comments, shares), accounting for weights (e.g. if you give shares 3x the weight, they get 3x the interactions), divided by the account size (followers/page likes) at the time of posting.